 Close

 Faced with global warming and increasing demand, particularly for agricultural irrigation, it is urgent to develop a sustainable and equitable water management strategy.
-This project will provide water management actors with indicators to improve their local knowledge as well as supporting the elaboration of effective water resource management strategies for the future.
+This project provides water management actors with indicators to improve their local knowledge as well as supporting the elaboration of effective water resource management strategies for the future.

 OVERVIEW